docker-community-leaders/community/pages/handbooks/java/chapters/ch03-build-image-java-9.md

-:toc:

-:imagesdir: images

-= Build a Docker Image with JDK 9
+## Build a Docker Image with JDK 9

-*PURPOSE*: This chapter explains how to create a Docker image with JDK 9.
+This chapter explains how to create a Docker image with JDK 9.

 The link:ch03-build-image.adoc[prior chapter] explained how, in general, to build a Docker image with Java.
 This chapter expands on this topic and focuses on JDK 9 features.

-== Create a Docker Image using JDK 9
+## Create a Docker Image using JDK 9

 Create a new directory, for example `docker-jdk9`.